-Shiitakes produce best on oak logs, they still produce great crops on a number of other types of log substrate.
+While they may grow best on oak logs, they still produce great crops on a number of other types of log substrate.
 Shiitakes can also be grown successfully on sugar maple, hop hornbeam, alder, ash, beech, hickory, poplar and yellow birch.

 If you just want the experience of watching them grow and develop, but you don’t have access to a woodlot, try a shiitake mushroom grow log.
 This is a great option for cultivating shiitakes indoors since everything is self-contained within the growing kit.
 It’s a great option for people that don’t have ready access to fresh logs.

 - 100 Shiitake Mushroom Spawn Plugs for every 2 or 3 logs

-- Food safe wax such as cheese wax, bees wax or refined mushroom wax
+- Food safe wax such as cheese wax, beeswax or refined mushroom wax

 - Hardwood logs (4 to 6 inches in diameter, 3 to 4 feet long)